mercadopago/devsite-docs/guides/ecosistema-presencial/landing.en.md

 bullet_section_with_media:
  - type: normal
  - title:
- - message: The On-site Ecosystem API offers a complete and integrated solution for you to accept payments quickly and securely in your business, unifying the experiences of QR and Point integrations from Mercado Pago into a single platform.
+ - message: The Instore API offers a complete and integrated solution for you to accept payments quickly and securely in your business, unifying the experiences of QR and Point integrations from Mercado Pago into a single platform.
  - image: /ecosistema-presencial/ecosistema-presencial-api.png
 ---